SKXRD-EXE/Pabloccp/README.md

 Pablo joins the CCP

 ### How to use
+- Go tohttps://replit.com/ and create an account
+- Create a repl and click import from github
+- paste https://github.com/SKXRD-EXE/Pabloccp and click import
 - Create an application at the [Developer panel](https://discord.com/developers/applications/) (or you can use a previously existing one)
 - Make it into a bot if it isn't already one
 - Obtain your token